Wyoming

 Sports betting & gambling legislation in WY

 Now, for as frustrating as a limited market can be for bettors, there is one aspect of the Wyoming sports betting landscape that bettors should be thanking their lucky stars over, and that is the tax rate.
-The reason they should be thankful for the tax rate on gambling winnings is because there is no tax rate on winnings, so bettors are only subject to the 24% federal tax rate.
+The reason they should be thankful for the tax rate on gambling winnings is that there is no tax rate on winnings, so bettors are only subject to the 24% federal tax rate.

 Are online casinos legal in Wyoming?No